What is an Ingress?

 DNS Configuration

-Before your ingress works, you need to point your domain to the cluster:1
+Before your ingress works, you need to point your domain to the cluster:Create a DNS record

 Add an A record in your DNS provider: